zeroincombenze/tools/maintainer-quality-tools/README.md

 * Zeroincombenze® MQT can also test Odoo 6.1 and 7.0; OCA MQT fails with these versions
 * Zeroincombenze® MQT is designed to run in local environment too, using [local travis emulator](https://github.com/zeroincombenze/tools/tree/master/travis_emulator)
 * Zeroincombenze® MQT is designed to execute some debug statements (see below *MQT debug informations*)
-* Zeroincombenze® MQT can run reduced set of pylint tests (see below *LINT_CHECK_LEVEL*)
+* Zeroincombenze® MQT can run with reduced set of pylint tests (see below *LINT_CHECK_LEVEL*)
 * OCA MQT is the only component to build environment and test Odoo.
 Zeroincombenze® MQT is part of [Zeroincombenze® tools](https://github.com/zeroincombenze/tools)
 * As per prior rule, building test environment is made by clodoo and lisa tools.
 These commands can also build a complete Odoo environment out of the box.

-Note you can run OCA MQT if you set follow statement in .travis.yml file:
+Note you can execute OCA MQT if you prefer, setting follow statement in .travis.yml file:

     export MQT_TEST_MODE=oca